Vinodh-thimmisetty/vinodh-thimmisetty/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on Spring-Angular Web Application
+- 🔭 I’m currently working on ETL App with Apache Spark
 - 🌱 I’m currently learning Big Data - AWS
 - 📫 How to reach me: vinodh5052@gmail.com
 <!--